KastnerRG/Read_the_docs/docs/project7.rst

 4) Design Instructions
 ----------------------
-The FM Demodulator has 3 main parts: downsampler, linear filter and discriminator.
+The FM Demodulator has 3 main parts: downsampler, linear filter, and discriminator.

 **downsampler**
 ##########
 This part consists of a straight forward downsampler.
-We have to downsample by a factor of N, that is keep every Nth sample.
+We have to downsample by a factor of N; that is: keep every Nth sample.
 The implementation of downsampler can be found `here <https://github.com/mwickert/scikit-dsp-comm/blob/master/sk_dsp_comm/sigsys.py#L2673>`_.

 **linear filter**
 ################